-Manjaro repositories contain the latest available versions of popular software like the statistic language R, the numerical computational package Scilab, and the scripting language Python and more.
-Also LaTeX, additional packages for it and software like Lyx or TeXstudio is readily available and can be installed with just few clicks.
+Manjaro’s repositories contain the latest available versions of popular software like the statistic language R, the numerical computational package Scilab, the scripting language Python and more.
+Also LaTeX, additional packages for it and software like Lyx or TeXstudio are readily available and can be installed with just a few clicks.
 With LaTeX scientists can create high-quality documents and presentations with included math-formulas, chemical molecules, self-updating cross- and literature references and more without being restrained by a specific style or document type.
 Lyx encapsulates LaTeX in a friendly GUI for people who don’t have much experience with LaTeX.

 Additional modules for R, Python, Perl and others are either available directly through Manjaro’s repositories or can be compiled and installed with programs like pip or the integrated package management of R.